EarthMC/AltFinder/README.md

 Accounts that have once connected from the same ip and then been verified as being different players will still trigger warnings if any additional accounts connect from the same ip in the future.

-Comparison of how many times two accounts have connected fom the same ip and a timeline overview.
+Comparison of how many times two accounts have connected from the same ip and a timeline overview.

 ## Current Commands